Our role in emergencies

 Animal welfare during natural disasters

-This includes livestock, companion animals and wildlife who have been affected by natural disasters.
+This includes livestock and companion animals who have been affected by natural disasters.

-Where required, we help in the humane disposal of stock that have been affected.
+Where required, we help coordinate the removal and disposal of stock that have been affected.

 Your annual return of land and stock

 Your return information is essential to help us respond to emergencies.